Meet the Mentors

 What do you enjoy about being a mentor?

-I love guiding others through thier personal and professional journeys and seeing the growth and success.
+I love guiding others through their personal and professional journeys and seeing the growth and success.

 What do you value about being a first-gen student?